Building a chatbot with multiple AI providers using AI Configs

 Step 1.5: Run your basic chatbot

 Try asking questions and chatting with the AI.
-The chatbot will automatically use whichever AI provider you’ve configured.
+The chatbot automatically uses whichever AI provider you configured.

-Part 2: Creating Your First AI Config with 2 Variations
+Part 2: Creating your first AI Config with two variations

 For detailed guidance on creating AI Configs, read the AI Configs Quickstart.